-- (1) This table reflects awards under our Performance Unit Plan that vested during 2017, and ultimately are paid in cash upon the conclusion of a five-year performance period.
-See note (1) to the Outstanding Equity Awards at December 31, 2017, table for information regarding vesting, including accelerated vesting for retirement eligible employees. - (2) The amounts in this column reflect the dollars vested during 2017 under the Performance Unit Plan.
+- (1) This table reflects awards under our Performance Unit Plan that vested during 2018, and ultimately are paid in cash upon the conclusion of a five-year performance period.
+See note (1) to the Outstanding Equity Awards at December 31, 2018, table for information regarding vesting, including accelerated vesting for retirement eligible employees. - (2) The amounts in this column reflect the dollars vested during 2018 under the Performance Unit Plan.
 The amounts were calculated by multiplying the number of units shown in Column (d) by the sum of the market price of our stock on the vesting date for those units, plus dividends at the rate in effect on the vesting date for the five-year period of the awards.
-See "Compensation/Benefits Structure - Pay Mix - Long-Term Incentives" for a description of our Performance Unit Plan. - (3) Awards under the Performance Unit Plan continue to vest in the event of a bona fide retirement after ten or more years of service as an MGE officer.
+See "Compensation/Benefits Structure Pay Mix Long-Term Incentives" for a description of our Performance Unit Plan. - (3) Awards under the Performance Unit Plan continue to vest in the event of a bona fide retirement after ten or more years of service as an MGE officer.
 Once an officer attains age 55, it is assumed that they will have a bona fide retirement.
-J. Newman has been an officer for more than ten years and attained age 55 in 2017, so the value of all outstanding awards are shown as vested in 2017.

-2017 Pension Benefits Table
+2018 Pension Benefits Table

-Number of Years of Credited Present Value of Accumulated
+Number of Years of Credited Service Present Value of Accumulated Benefit Payments

-Service Benefit Payments

-Name Plan Name (#) (\$) During 2017
+Name Plan Name (#) (\$) During 2018

 (a) (b) (c) (d) (e)

-Gary J. Wolter Retirement Plan 30 1,666,485 78,420

-Income Continuation Agreement 30 7,977,669 378,305

-Jeffrey M. Keebler Retirement Plan 23 659,584 -
+Jeffrey M. Keebler 24 650,418 -

-Income Continuation Agreement 6 614,935 -
+• Income Continuation Agreement 24 895,884 -

-Jeffrey C. Newman 30 1,267,756 -
+Jeffrey C. Newman Retirement Plan 30 1,221,474 -

-Income Continuation Agreement 30 1,399,689 -
+Income Continuation Agreement 30 1,565,403 -

-Lynn K. Hobbie 30 1,562,344 -
+Lynn K. Hobbie Retirement Plan 30 1,531,866 -

-Income Continuation Agreement 30 1,530,761 -
+Income Continuation Agreement 30 1,727,057 -

-~ • •

-Craig A. Fenrick 30 1,567,494 -
+Craig A. Fenrick Retirement Plan 30 1,537,043 -

-Income Continuation Agreement 30 1,132,074 -
+Income Continuation Agreement 30 1,328,596 -

 Cari Anne Renlund - - -

-- - -